theman-oj10/CareerSync/docs/DeveloperGuide.md

 The `InternshipStorage` component,
 * can save both internship data and user preference data in JSON format, and read them back into corresponding objects.
 * inherits from both `InternshipDataStorage` and `InternshipUserPrefsStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
-* depends on some classes in the `InternshipModel` component (because the `Storage` component's job is to save/retrieve objects that belong to the `InternshipModel`)
+* depends on some classes in the `InternshipModel` component (because the `InternshipStorage` component's job is to save/retrieve objects that belong to the `InternshipModel`)

 #### Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.address.commons` package.

 --------------------------------------------------------------------------------------------------------------------